Code-Institute-Submissions/MemoryCardTwist/README.md

 I have added the ability for the Player to add their name, this will be used for the Leaderboard later on.

+I have nearly completed the Leaderboard just need to add the ability for it to check to sort on the amount to turns taken.

 ### Leaderboard Area
 For the competitive players this allows them to see whos fastest.